keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ```

 Keptn applications are a collection of workloads.
-By default, Keptn will build `KeptnApp` resources based on the labels you provide.
+By default, Keptn will build a `KeptnApp` resource based on the labels you provide.

 In the example above, the `KeptnApp` called `keptndemoapp` contains one `KeptnWorkload`
 (based on the `app.kubernetes.io/name` label):